-Friends James Crombie and Colin Hogg managed to capture the magical moment that a murmuration of starlings over Lough Ennell near Mullingar, County Westmeath, took on the shape of a massive bird.
+Friends James Crombie and Colin Hogg managed to capture the magical moment that a murmuration of starlings over Lough Ennell near Mullingar, County Westmeath, took on the shape of a massive bird, back in March 2021.

 Murmurations are a phenomenon when hundreds to thousands of starlings can be observed flying in intricately coordinated patterns.

-After months of failed attempts, pals James Crombie and Colin Hogg captured a perfect picture of the magical event over Lough Ennell in Co Westmeath.
+After months of failed attempts, pals James Crombie and Colin Hogg captured a perfect picture of the magical event over Lough Ennell in County Westmeath.

 In a video shared on YouTube by Hogg, Crombie can be heard exclaiming "that looked like a bird," as tens of thousands of starlings swooped over the water:

-Crombie, who was named press photographer of the year at last week's Press Photographers Association of Ireland awards, tweeted that he and Hogg had spent "an amazing few months chasing the murmurations and our patience eventually paid off."
+Crombie, who was named press photographer of the year at the 2021 Press Photographers Association of Ireland awards, tweeted that he and Hogg had spent "an amazing few months chasing the murmurations and our patience eventually paid off."

 What an amazing few months it has been chasing the murmurations around Lough Ennell looking for the shot with @hogg82, our patience eventually paid off.
 Thanks so much to the @IrishTimes for the wonderful usage today pic.twitter.com/5ldPF6J6PS— James Crombie (@INPHOjames) March 4, 2021